Infrared spectroscopy with molecular dynamics

 2. Task: Computing vibrational spectra using DFTB molecular dynamics

 You will find a fortran program in the repository, called dipole_correlation.f90 Compile it (module load gcc; gfortran -o dipole.x dipole_correlation.f90 ).
-This program computes the correlation function of the (derivative of) the dipole moment, and performs also the Fourier transform.
+This program computes the correlation function of the (derivative of) the dipole moment and performs the Fourier transform.

 Run cp2k with the md*.inp input files (for the two molecules).
 Note that the dipole moment and derivatives are extracted from simulation and saved in a file dip*traj (check the input).
 Run first 5000 steps, then edit the file dipole.in and run dipole.x < dipole.in .
 This will generate the autocorrelation function of the dipole derivative (why?) and its Fourier transform (frequency domain).